Luigi-1Combo/dbc-go/README.md

 ## Overview

-This repository contains examples of how to use the Meteora DBC program in Go.
+This repository contains examples of how to use the Meteora Dynamic Bonding Curve program in Go.
 Powered by [solana-go](https://github.com/gagliardetto/solana-go).

 ## Prerequisites